Spheroid technology

 WHAT DO SPHEROIDS DO IN THE DEFECT?

-During the following weeks and months after the implantation of the spheroids (Spherox), new hyaline-like cartilage gradually forms and integrates into the existing, healthy catilage.
+During the following weeks and months after the implantation of the spheroids (Spherox), new hyaline-like cartilage gradually forms and integrates into the existing, healthy cartilage.
 After successful treatment and personalised rehabilitation, the knee can bear weight again.

 Video abspielen